SASS vs LESS: What to Choose?

 4. Errors

--LESS has more exact error messages altogether tests, and it additionally clarifies the right area where a mistake has happened.
+-LESS has more exact error messages for altogether tests, and it additionally clarifies the right area where a mistake has happened.

 -SASS can report errors in syntax in its structure.